MakeSchool-Tutorials/MakeSchoolNotes-Swift/P7-Local-Storage-Realm/content.md

         realm.add(myNote) // 3
     }
 >
-> 1. Before you can add it to Realm you must first grab the default realm.
+> 1. Before you can add it to Realm you must first grab the default Realm.
 > 2. All changes to an object (addition, modification and deletion) must be done within a write transaction/closure.
-> 3. Add your new note to realm
+> 3. Add your new note to Realm

 Realm makes this whole process nice and easy.

+#Loading All Notes
 > [action]
 > Finally before the closing squiggley of `viewDidLoad()`, let's update our `notes` variable with our latest Realm data.
+Now every time we open the app, it will be up to date with all the new notes.
 >
     notes = realm.objects(Note)
 >

 Very close now.....

+#Update protocol functions

 Remember when you added the `UITableViewDataSource` protocol extension?
-These functions now need updated to pull through the data from your new notes data source.
+The functions in that protocol now need to be updated to pull in the data from your new Realm data source and display it correctly.

 > [action]
 > Replace the following code in `tableView(tableView: UITableView, cellForRowAtIndexPath indexPath: NSIndexPath)`